decisionintelligence/TSFM-Bench/README.md

 You can obtained the well pre-processed datasets from [Google Drive](https://drive.google.com/file/d/1ZrDotV98JWCSfMaQ94XXd6vh0g27GIrB/view?usp=drive_link).
 Create a separate folder named `./dataset`

 ### Prepaer Checkpoints for Foundation Models
 1. We provide checkpoints for the basic model used in the paper.
-Please download the checkpoints from [Google Drive](https://drive.google.com/file/d/1M5Opdq--wY6mOjWn6w1_CAOabnY-C_nF/view?usp=sharing).
+Please download the checkpoints from [Link](https://pan.quark.cn/s/42f9e31599c0).

 2. You can also download the checkpoints from the following link.
 Please place the `checkpoint_llm` folder under `./ts_benchmark/baselines/LLM/` and rename it as `checkpoints`. the `checkpoint_pretrain` folder under `./ts_benchmark/baselines/pre_train/` and rename it as `checkpoints`.: